 - The Safety Section will utilize technology to increase efficiency in routine audits of safety programs such as hot work jobs and lock-out tag-out procedures; general building, area and equipment specific inspections; and documented observations of compliance with safety rules and procedures.
 This will eliminate redundancy of paper field forms re-entered into digital formats.
-Using tablet devices for safety checks will provide more time in the field for Safety staff; - The District will continue to develop health and wellness strategies to control health care spending including the introduction of on-site health care services in 2022.
+Using tablet devices for safety checks will provide more time in the field for Safety staff; - The Risk Management Section will implement a cloud-based crisis management software product designed to deliver realtime situational awareness information and facilitate management of larger-scale emergencies; - The District will continue to develop health and wellness strategies to control health care spending including the introduction of on-site health care services in 2022.
 Strategies employed to-date have included the launch of digital health platforms for chronic conditions such as obesity, diabetes, hypertension, and chronic back and neck pain; on-site health screenings and flu shots; and webinars on mental and physical health topics.
 The impact of these strategies is evident in the District health care trend.
 From 2016 through 2020, the national trend for health care costs has been an average annual increase of 6.47 percent.
 The District's average annual health care trend over this same period of time has been -1.58 percent, significantly below the national average.
 The District health care trend for 2021 is projected to be 3.82 percent, also significantly below the projected national trend of 7.26 percent.
 This has allowed the District to maintain a strong financial position while continuing to offer a robust health care package to help recruit and retain top talent.